Skip to main content

 Rare

-• Metallic taste Reported with higher systemic doses
+• Metallic taste: Reported anecdotally with higher systemic exposure

 Safety Profile

-Wilson's disease is an absolute contraindication.
-Patients with liver disease or hemochromatosis should avoid GHK-Cu.
+Because the complex delivers copper, anyone with a copper-handling disorder should avoid it.
+Wilson's disease is an absolute contraindication, and people with significant liver disease or hemochromatosis should not use GHK-Cu.

 Contraindications

-• Active cancer or malignancy history (angiogenesis concern)
+• Active cancer or recent malignancy (theoretical concern given pro-angiogenic activity)

 Compare with Similar Peptides